 For more details and explanations of each step see below.
 You’ll find a step-by-step guide on the tips and tools you need to measure and draw a floor plan.

-Be sure your metal tape measure is at least 25 ft. forty feet is better.
-This size will allow you to measure the total width and length of the room.
+Be sure your metal tape measure is at least 25 ft. (forty feet is better).
+That size will allow you to measure the total width and length of the room.

 It’s always a good idea to have a friend help you measure.
 The measurement will be more accurate when two can hold the tape straight.

 You can also use a laser measure tool but you will need the tape measure for shorter areas, windows, and doors.

 To get started a quick sketch does the trick if you do not have printed floor plans of your space!
 All of this information will help to create a design with pieces that fit perfectly into your space. (see below)

-You can draw it in pencil, so you can easily erase!
+You can draw it in pencil, so you can easily erase it!
 It’s more important your measurements are accurate. (see below)

 Using a tape measure, measure along the baseboard the length of one wall, from one corner of the room to another.
 Start by measuring the overall LENGTH and WIDTH of the room.

-We will add in smaller measurements afterward.
+We will add smaller measurements afterward.
 The smaller measurements will add up to our overall width and length.